quasarframework/quasar-framework.org/source/guide/opening-dev-server-to-public.md

 ### Getting started

 1. Download and install ngrok [here](https://ngrok.com/download).
-(Please note that the ngrok application does not necessarily need to be placed in or run from inside your cordova folder)
+(Please note that the ngrok executable file does not need to be placed in or run from inside your cordova folder.
+When on a mac it's best to place the ngrok executable file inside `/usr/local/bin` to be able to run it globally.)

 2. Start your Dev server
 ``` bash